-Based on the earning rates that apply from June 15 2017, you could also earn enough points to book a one-way Sydney-Melbourne flight in economy after spending $8,000 overseas, on dining or on travel-related charges; $10,667 at supermarkets, petrol stations and major retailers; and $16,000 everywhere else.
+Based on the card's everyday earning rates, you could also pocket enough points to book a one-way Sydney-Melbourne flight in economy after spending $8,000 overseas, on dining or on travel-related charges; $10,667 at supermarkets, petrol stations and major retailers; and $16,000 everywhere else.

 However, we're less impressed that an additional $49/year charge applies to earn Qantas Points, over and above the 'regular' annual fee.

 When you're already paying $199/$399 each year in basic card fees, especially on a 'Qantas Signature' product, frequent flyer points really aren't an optional extra: if you weren't earning them, you wouldn't have this card to begin with.